ansible/ansible/docs/docsite/rst/playbooks_variables.rst

           If multiple groups have the same variable, the last one loaded wins.
           If you define a variable twice in a play's vars: section, the 2nd one wins.
 .. note:: the previous describes the default config `hash_behavior=replace`, switch to 'merge' to only partially overwrite.
+.. note:: Group loading follows parent/child relationships.
+Groups of the same 'patent/child' level are then merged following alphabetical order.
+          This last one can be superceeded by the user via `ansible_group_priority`, which defaults to 0 for all groups.

 Another important thing to consider (for all versions) is that connection variables override config, command line and play/role/task specific options and directives.
 For example::